jose-donato/docs/content/sdk/guides/guides/etf.md

 |   4 | Large Blend               |
 |   5 | Multisector Bond          |

-​
-Replacing the empty category in the syntax above will return the ETFs within that category:
+​Replacing the empty category in the syntax above will return the ETFs within that category:
 ​

 ```python